easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

     LLVM-based backend) and GNU and AMD compilers repackaged by Cray.
 The HPE Cray PE uses an MPICH-based MPI implementation (with libfabric backend on SlingShot 11) and also comes with its own optimised mathematics libraries containing all the usual suspects you expect from an EasyBuild toolchain.
-The environment is however managed outside EasyBuild, but EasyBuild has a mechanism to integrate with it.
+The HPE Cray PE environment is managed outside EasyBuild, but EasyBuild has a mechanism to integrate with it.

     Due to the specific hardware and software setup of LUMI using the EasyBuild common toolchains